10up/ElasticPress/readme.txt

 __Related Posts__: Help users easily find related content by adding related posts to the end of each post.

 __Admin__: Help editors more effectively browse through content.
 Load long lists of posts faster.
 Filter posts faster.
 Please note this syncs draft content to Elasticsearch.
+Enabling this feature will allow other ElasticPress features to work within the admin (i.e. WooCommerce and Search).
 You'll need to make sure your Elasticsearch instance is properly secured.

 Please refer to [Github](https://github.com/10up/ElasticPress) for detailed usage instructions and documentation.